 An astonishing site on the banks of River Tungabhadra is covered with thorny bushes, slippery boulders, and uneven trails.
-It covers village, viz., Hirebenkal, Chikbenkal the site contains around 400 funerary monuments.
+It covers village, viz., Hirebenakal and Chikbenakal, which contains around 400 funerary monuments.
 In the area around the large town site of Kadebakele, more than sixty hectares in extent overall, associated with the Iron Age & Early Historic include a wide range of megaliths or mortuary monuments that vary greatly in scale, form, and placement.
-In this paper we enumerate the floristic data of megalithic sites of Koppal district. which can gives a elides importance for plants diversity conservation along with historical sites.
-The present study area comprises Dry deciduous scrub & thorny forest according to classification given by Champion HG, Seth SK 1966)
+In this paper we enumerate the floristic data of megalithic sites of Koppal district, which can gives a elide importance for plants diversity conservation along with historical sites.
+The present study area comprises dry deciduous scrub & thorny forest according to classification given by Champion and Seth (1968)

 2. material and methods